Retro-Devils/Mugen-Pi-4/README.md

 - If successful your game should be under wine/games/mugenfoldername/ in retropie.

+# How to configure controls?

+- Open pixel desktop

+- Go to menu/games .
+Then click qjoypad .

+- Click on qjoypad icon in system tray .

+- Click add layout .

+- Name layout same as exe name . example want mugen controls name mugen then name mugen exes mugen.exe.
+THIS IS CASE SENSITIVE.

+- Click quick set .

+- Press button want to map then button your mapping to.
+Example want a button to be left click, press a then left click.

+- Repeat this for all buttons you want mapped .

+- When finished click save .

+- Go back to retropie.
+Restart es and load game .

 # Frequently Asked Questions.

 # Where/how do I get mugens?